dominicarrojado/dominicarrojado.github.io/posts/how-to-setup-local-development-for-mjml-framework.md

 ...
 ```

-Once you save the file, it will be automatically update the `index.html` and refresh the page on the browser.
+Once you save the file, it will automatically update the `index.html` and refresh the page on the browser.

 ---